 |---|---|---|

-| Build around purpose | Solve a real problem, not just look good | Example: sweat-resistant or eco-stretch fabrics |
+| Build Around Purpose | Solve a real athletic problem | Develop sweat-resistant or eco-stretch fabrics |

-| Lead with innovation | Tech > trend | Invest in testing & prototypes |
+| Lead with Innovation | Tech > trend | Invest in prototypes & material testing |

-| Find your niche | Don’t chase everyone | Specialize in your strongest category |
+| Find Your Niche | Don’t chase everyone | Specialize in one performance category |

-| Use authentic ambassadors | Genuine athletes > influencers | Build trust, not hype |
+| Use Authentic Ambassadors | Genuine athletes > influencers | Build trust instead of hype |

 8. FAQs

-Q1.
-How does Under Armour compare to Nike and Adidas in innovation?
+Q1: How does Under Armour compare to Nike and Adidas in innovation?

-Q2.
-Is Under Armour still relevant in 2025?
+Q2: Is Under Armour still relevant in 2025?

-Q3.
-Why do athletes choose Under Armour?
+Q3: Why do athletes choose Under Armour?

 9. About FuKi Gymwear – Custom Activewear Manufacturer